alexkorol/compact-crawl/DESIGN.md

 - **Consumables**: One-time use items for various effects
 - **Scrolls and Potions**: Magical items with powerful effects

+## Technical Implementation

+### Rendering Approach

+The game uses HTML5 Canvas for rendering, with a tile-based approach:

+- Each game element is represented by a sprite
+- The visible area is centered on the player
+- Only visible tiles are rendered
+- Field of view calculations determine what the player can see

+### Infinite Dungeon Implementation

+To manage potentially infinite exploration areas while respecting browser memory limitations:

+1. **Chunking**: The world is divided into grid chunks
+2. **Deterministic Generation**: Each chunk is generated from a seed based on its coordinates
+3. **Memory Management**:
+   - Only chunks near the player are kept in memory
+   - Distant chunks are serialized and stored
+   - When a player returns to a previously visited area, the chunk is regenerated with the same seed
+   - Important changes (like killed monsters or collected items) are tracked separately

+### Save System

+- **Local Storage**: Game state is saved to browser's localStorage
+- **Auto-save**: Game state is saved after significant actions
+- **Permadeath**: When character dies, save is deleted

+## User Interface

+- **Game View**: Main play area showing the dungeon
+- **Stats Panel**: Shows player health, stats, and status effects
+- **Message Log**: Recent game events and messages
+- **Mini-map**: (Optional) Small map showing explored areas
+- **Context Menu**: Appears when interacting with objects

+## Development Priorities

+1. Core engine and game loop
+2. Basic dungeon generation
+3. Player movement and combat
+4. Monster AI
+5. Items and inventory
+6. Standard branch generation
+7. Infinite branch mechanics
+8. UI polish and effects

 ## To-Do List & Features Roadmap

 ### Critical Fixes